Content

 Hypokalemia (low potassium levels)

-Spironolactone treats female pattern hair loss by blocking the androgens that damage your hair follicles.
+Spironolactone treats female pattern hair loss by blocking androgens that affect your hair follicles.
 The main androgen responsible for female hair loss is dihydrotestosterone (DHT), which is produced as a byproduct of testosterone.

 As an anti-androgen medication, spironolactone reduces testosterone levels and prevents DHT from attaching to receptors in your scalp and harming your hair follicles.